mapbox/mapbox-plugins-android/plugin-scalebar/README.md

 // In the app build.gradle file
 dependencies {
-    implementation 'com.mapbox.mapboxsdk:mapbox-android-plugin-traffic-v8:0.9.0'
+    implementation 'com.mapbox.mapboxsdk:mapbox-android-plugin-scalebar-v8:0.1.0'
 }
 ```

-The traffic plugin is published to Maven Central and nightly SNAPSHOTs are available on Sonatype:
+The scale bar plugin is published to Maven Central and nightly SNAPSHOTs are available on Sonatype:

 ```
 // In the root build.gradle file